Browse the latest from the different feeds below, or use the menu on the left to go to the different blogs.

 The main road into Ladakh goes over the famous Zoji La pass.
-Any Greenwich staff and students who plan to reach Ladakh by road, to work on the Druk White Lotus School DWLS, are likely to come this way.
+Any Greenwich staff and students who plan to reach Ladakh by road, to assess the Druk White Lotus School DWLS, are likely to come this way.

-Staff and students from the University of Greenwich Landscape Architecture programmes are helping to make a garden for the Druk (Dragon) White Lotus School in Ladakh, India.
+Staff and students from the University of Greenwich Landscape Architecture programmes are offering to help make a garden for the Druk (Dragon) White Lotus School in Ladakh, India.
 The design of the Druk White Lotus School, by Arup Associates, is based on a Tibetan mandala.
 ‘Mandala’ is a Sanskrit word.
 It was used for the sections of the Rig Veda and became associated with a visual symbol, based on a circle and square, used for the layout of temples and the design of stupas and many other sacred objects.
 DWLS was severely damaged by a mudslide in 2010.
 The site is in a cold desert and there is a great need for a garden and landscape environment.
-Our hope is to pioneer an approach to cold desert landscape design which will have a wider relevance in the Himalayan region.
+If a project is seen to be viable, our hope is to pioneer an approach to cold desert landscape design which will have a wider relevance in the Himalayan region.
 Global warming is causing the glaciers to retreat and putting the whole area at risk.
-A University of Greenwich landscape architecture student began work on DWLS in 2012

 As part of a landscaping programme, students have started creating miniature gardens in front of their classrooms.
 A volunteer landscape architect, Yiannis, is currently working at the school and collaborating with landscape architects from the University of Greenwich (UK) on a landscape design for the whole campus.

 18 April 2012